aashaygarg/Blockchain/README.md

-This repository contains the scripts were developed at the course:
+This repository contains the scripts that were developed at the course:

 Blockchain (Python)
 ICO (Python)